-The auditors of CMSGICL have reported that The audit response to this Key Audit Matter that has been contingent liabilities as at March 31, 2021 as a identified by the auditors of CMSGICL were as follows:
+The auditors of CMSGICL have reported that contingent | The audit response to this Key Audit Matter that has been

-- Reviewed the details of pending tax demands as at March 31, 2021. - Reviewing CMSGICL's correspondences with tax authorities, legal counsels, grounds of appeal filed with various appellate authorities and industry position on various tax disputes. - Verifying the adequacy of disclosures in the financial statements in this respect.
+- Reviewing the details of pending tax demands as at March 31, 2020. - Involving our internal experts to consider legal precedence and other rulings in evaluating the Management's position on these uncertain tax positions. - Reviewing CMSGICL's correspondences with tax authorities, legal counsels, grounds of appeal filed with various appellate authorities and industry position on various tax disputes. - Verifying the adequacy of disclosures in the financial statements in this respect.

-Information Other than the Consolidated Ind AS Finance Statements and Auditor's Report Thereon
+Information Other than the Financial Statements and Auditor's Report Thereon

 The Holding Company's Board of Directors is responsible for the other information.
-The other information comprises the Chairman's message, Performance in FY 21, Board's Report and Management Discussion and Analysis, Form AOC-1, General Shareholder Information and Business Responsibility report included in the Annual report but does not include the Consolidated Ind AS Financial Statements and our auditor's report thereon.
+The other information comprises the Chairman's message.
+Performance in FY 20.
+Board's Report and Management Discussion and Analysis, Form AOC-1, General Shareholder Information and Business Responsibility report included in the Annual report but does not include the Consolidated Ind AS financial statements and our auditor's report thereon.